 A cryptographic proof is the only thing that we have to trust in Bitcoin.

 With e-currency based on cryptographic proof, without the need to trust a third party middleman, money can be secure and transactions effortless.

 Bitcoin isn't currently practical for very small micropayments.
 Not for things like pay per search or per page view without an aggregating mechanism, not things needing to pay less than 0.01.
 The dust spam limit is a first try at intentionally trying to prevent overly small micropayments like that.

 You can't beat the logic here :)

 This helps keep you from turning your coins over rapidly unless you're forcing it by actually turning all your coins over rapidly.

 What are your favorite Satoshi quotes?
-Please share them with us in the comments below.

 Please let us know what you think in the comments section below.